Robot-Inventor/shadowban-scanner/doc/en/about-shadowban.md

-# The Mechanism of Shadowban Scanner and Shadowbans
+# How Shadowban Scanner Works and About Shadowban

+This is a brief description of how Shadowban Scanner works and shadowbans.
+For more details on the determination method and technical information, please refer to [here (Japanese)](./technical-information.md).

 This document was translated from [Japanese](../ja/about-shadowban.md) to English by AI.
 Please let me know if there are any unnatural points.